Earlier this spring, Uxbridge ceramic artist Saundra Reiner participated in a lively exhibition at the Colborne Art Gallery.

 She has been working with clay for over 45 years and has won recognition for her work over that period.
 Saundra's passion is to marry form and function sometimes with colour and motion, to create everyday beauty you can hold in your hand.

 Saundra works with porcelain and stonework clay bodies in the cone 8 range.
 The porcelain is often highlighted with 22 K gold.
 "I hand-build, throw on the wheel, embellish, carve, imprint and reassemble the greenware to alter its shape and make it my own".
-She paints paint motifs over and under-glaze on her original glazes.
+She paints motifs under and over her original glaze recipes.

 Saundra has been showing her work on the Uxbridge Studio Tour and working with the arts, political and cultural communities since 1991 when she move to the Uxbridge area.